 Even with a “new and improved” knee, hip or other joint, you will still need to gain flexibility with that new joint.
 In fact, your body has to learn how to find the balance between the new joint and its matching partner, in terms of interacting together.
 Your physical therapist will focus on range-of-motion moves that will help you regain this flexibility and balance.

-Contact Nebraska Orthopedic Physical Therapy today and speak to our experts.
+Call Nebraska Ortho Physical Therapy today and speak with our experts!